Nuttall's woodpecker: Vocalizations

 Both sexes drum.
 Rolls are relatively long, averaging over one second.

 Diet

 Nuttall's woodpecker feeds primarily on insect larvae such as those of wood borers, click beetles, and ants, found by tapping and probing into the crevices in oak trees.
+It is estimated that adult and larval insects, with an emphasis on beetles, construct nearly 80% of their diet.
 The bird also feeds on sap from sap holes created by red-breasted sapsuckers in birch and willow, and consumes a variety of berry seeds.
+While feeding, it uses its rigid tail and sturdy feet to stabilize itself on branches.
+It also accesses the tree sap, particularly from oaks since they provide a plentiful source of nutrients during colder seasons in which insects may become dormant or less active.